 During the UML to XML transformation, closed enumerations are transformed into XML “xs:enumeration”.
 Open enumerations will be translated into XML „xs:string“.

 The VEC model defines for open enumerations a pre-defined list of commonly agreed values.
-The idea behind is that these pre-defined values are used if applicable, and further values should be used only, if the pre-defined ones do not fit.
+The idea behind is, that these pre-defined values are used if applicable, and further values should be used only, if the pre-defined ones do not fit.
 However, this cannot be enforced by the XML schema.
 If an open enumeration is translated into “xs:string”, it is not possible to check if the predefined values are used.

 Therefore, in addition to the standard VEC XML schema, a further XML schema, called the “Strict VEC XML schema” is defined.
 In this schema, an open enumeration is transformed into XML “xs:enumeration”, too.
 The enumeration values are restricted to the pre-defined once.
 With this schema it is possible to check if a VEC used pre-defined values, only.